jesmithiv/jesmithiv.github.io/_posts/2017-10-13-from-boiling-lead-and-black-art.md

 > Mathematics books and journals do not look as beautiful as they used to.
 It is not that their mathematical content is unsatisfactory, rather that the old and well-developed traditions of typesetting have become too expensive.
 Fortunately, it now appears that mathematics itself can be used to solve this problem. ([AMS](http://www.ams.org/journals/bull/1979-01-02/S0273-0979-1979-14598-1/S0273-0979-1979-14598-1.pdf))

 The gravity of this assertion is difficult to appreciate today.
-It's not so much a testament to Knuth's brilliance as mathematician and computer scientist—there were certainly others in the 1970s with comparable math and computer skills.
-What makes Knuth's role in typographical history so special was just how much he cared about the *appearance* of typography in the 1970s—and the fact that he used his technical abilities to emulate the art he so appreciated from the Monotype era.
+It's not so much a testament to Knuth's brilliance as mathematician and computer scientist—there were certainly others in the 1970s with comparable math and computer skills.[^f3] What makes Knuth's role in typographical history so special was just how much he cared about the *appearance* of typography in the 1970s—and the fact that he used his technical abilities to emulate the art he so appreciated from the Monotype era.

 This was not a trivial math problem: